ejeschke/ginga/doc/manual/customizing.rst

 during viewer initialization using a Python module called ``ginga_config``, which can be anywhere in the user's Python import path, including in the Ginga configuration folder described above.

+.. important:: Using this file may override or interfere with some other
+               methods of configuration during startup.
+We recommend that you use this as a "last resort" to customizing the reference viewer (think of it similar to "monkey patching").

 Specifically, this file will be imported and two methods will be run if
 defined: ``pre_gui_config(ginga_shell)`` and